Le0Developer/luapack/README.md

 Install [yuescript](http://yuescript.org): `luarocks install yuescript`

-And then run `yue -e luapack.yue luapack.yue`.
+And then run `yue -e luapack.yue` followed by `lua luapack.lua luapack.lua`.

-You can use `luapack.luapacked.lua` afterwards.
+You can use `luapack.packed.lua` afterwards.

 ## Usage